Wednesday, July 30, 1969

 AlbumSome of the songs worked on during this session were first released on the "Abbey Road" LP

-From 2 pm to 3:30 pm, six attempts at making a tape reduction of the first song of the medley, “You Never Give Me Your Money“, were done, numbered 37 to 42.
-Take 40 was considered to be the best and received some overdubs later that day.
+Between 2:00 pm and 3:30 pm, six attempts were made at creating a tape reduction of the first song in the medley, “You Never Give Me Your Money,” numbered takes 37 to 42.
+Take 40 was deemed the best and received overdubs later that day.

-Once this was done, they moved from Studio Two to Studio Three for the rest of the day.
+With this work completed, The Beatles moved from Studio Two to Studio Three for the remainder of the session.

-“Come Together” was not designed to be part of the medley, but still received its final overdubs on this day, in the form of some lead guitar passages played by George Harrison.
+Although “Come Together” was not intended to be part of the medley, it still received its final overdubs on this day — consisting of lead guitar passages played by either John Lennon or George Harrison.

-“Polythene Pam / She Came In Through The Bathroom Window” were next to receive overdubs.
+“Polythene Pam / She Came In Through The Bathroom Window” were the next tracks to receive overdubs.
 Paul McCartney, John Lennon and George added backing vocals; George some guitar; and Ringo Starr some congas.

-Switching to “You Never Give Me Your Money“, Paul, John and George added backing vocals in various parts of the song, including the “one, two, three, four, five, six, seven…” harmonies during its conclusion, while Ringo played the tambourine at the end of each vocal phrase.
+Work then shifted back to “You Never Give Me Your Money.”
+Paul McCartney, John Lennon, and George Harrison added backing vocals throughout the track, including the distinctive “one, two, three, four, five, six, seven…” harmonies during the song’s conclusion.
+Ringo Starr contributed tambourine, at the end of each vocal phrase.

-The last ones to receive overdubs on this day were “Golden Slumbers / Carry That Weight“, with Paul McCartney adding some vocals:
+The last songs to receive overdubs on this day were “Golden Slumbers / Carry That Weight“, with Paul McCartney adding some backing vocals:

 The only information on work from this session on Golden Slumbers / Carry That Weight comes from a recording sheet noting “VOCALS”.
 Given the evidence from the first assembly of the so called Huge Melody, the work comprised McCartney’s backing vocals for the “I never give you my pillow…” section of the song.

-From “The Beatles Recording Reference Manual – Volume 5” by Jerry Hammack
+From “The Beatles Recording Reference Manual: Volume 5: Let It Be through Abbey Road (1969–1970)” by Jerry Hammack

 It was 10:30 pm when all the overdubs were completed.
 The rest of the session was spent mixing the tracks, editing and crossfading them.